Digital Twin Software contributes to the warehouse of the future

 From an emulation perspective, managers can get insight into the operation.
 How is the performance on a peak day/period?
 What extra dynamics do peak days provide?
 For example, during special offers on black Friday, there might be flows that would normally never be seen.
 How to cope with these challenges?

-Enterprise Dynamics® is a powerful and robust simulation platform that provides a digital environment where you can safely explore a solution without impacting day-to-day operations.
+Enterprise Dynamics® is a powerful and robust software platform that provides a Digital Twin where you can safely explore a solution without impacting day-to-day operations.
 By using a virtual model to validate and visualize current and future operations, optimizations and innovations will demand less costs, risks, effort and time.
 So, supporting maximal operational performance.

 Simulation software can give insight in:

 - Overall performance